 The Track comes with a fully equipped clubhouse featuring a restaurant, sports bar and a golf shop.

 STAY: Luxury on your doorstep, along with many exclusive dining and nightclub venues staying at The Meydan Hotel.
 A modern 5-star offering, overlooking the Meydan Racecourse (think Dubai Cup) with rooftop pool, gym and spa.

 Trump International Golf Club

 The Trump International Course sits over 500 acres of what was previously flat, barren desert.

-The 18-hole link style course was designed by Gil Hanse and Jim Wagner.
+The 18-hole link-style course was designed by Gil Hanse and Jim Wagner.
 A cavernous barranca is the backbone of the course, strategically changing elevations and providing excellent water hazards.
-This cours offers opportunities for all skill levels and regularly receives acclaim as one of the best golf courses in Dubai.
+This course offers opportunities for all skill levels and regularly receives acclaim as one of the best golf courses in Dubai.

 STAY: The area immediately surrounding the course is quite residential.
 You could look for Airbnb/VRBO villa options with a pool if you’re brining the family out, or nearby you can try Radisson Dubai DAMAC Hills

 Although blessed with sunshine all year round, Dubai can get very hot during the summer months to play golf.
 In that case, you can make the most of the golf courses offering play after sunset on their flood-lit greens.

 - The Faldo Course at Emirates Golf Club

 - Dubai Creek Golf and Yacht Club